andresgbecerra/co-induction-anguar/Interview/Angular.md

     - The Router and Forms modules use observables to listen for and respond to user-input events
   - [RxJS](https://github.com/andresgbecerra/co-induction-angular/blob/main/Interview/RxJS.md)
   > **Observable Vs Promise:** The biggest difference is that Promises won’t change their value once they have been fulfilled.
 They can only emit (reject, resolve) a single value.
 On the other hand, observables can emit multiple results.
 The subscriber will be receiving results until the observer is completed or unsubscribed from.
+  - **Promises** are basically objects that may or may not resolve (essentially return) a value in the future, but which will notify the calling function via callbacks whether it is successful or not.
+  - Promises are used to handle asynchronous operations in javascript.

 [Back](#content)